Large Language Models for Software Engineering: A Systematic Literature Review: Challenges and Opportunities

-\textbf{Performance enhancement from task-specific model training.} The choice between leveraging commercially available pre-trained models like GPT-4 and building upon open-source frameworks such as LLaMA~\cite{touvron2023llama}, Llama~2~\cite{touvron2023llama2}, and Alpaca~\cite{alpacaAlpaca} (fine-tuned from LLaMA 7B on 52K instruction-following demonstrations) provides a nuanced set of options for individual or organizational customization in specialized tasks.
+\textbf{Performance enhancement from task-specific model training.} The choice between leveraging commercially available pre-trained models like GPT-4 and building upon open-source frameworks such as Llama~2~\cite{touvron2023llama2}, Gemma~\cite{gemma}, and Mistral~\cite{mistral} provides a nuanced set of options for individual or organizational customization in specialized tasks.
 The distinction between these two approaches lies in the degree of control and customization.
 Pre-trained models like GPT-4 are generally not designed for large-scale retraining due to their proprietary nature, but they allow quick task-specific adaptations with limited data, thereby minimizing computational overhead.
 On the other hand, frameworks like LLaMA offer an open-source foundation for more extensive customization.
-While they come pre-trained, organizations often modify the source code and retrain these models on their own large-scale datasets to meet specialized requirements~\cite{chinesellama}.
+While they come pre-trained, organizations often modify the source code and retrain these models on their own large-scale datasets to meet specialized requirements~\cite{chinesellama,llama-efficient-tuning}.
 This process is computationally intensive, leading to greater resource allocation and cost, but affords the advantage of creating highly domain-specific models.
 Hence, the primary trade-off is between the ease of use and quick deployment offered by models like GPT-4, and the deep customization capabilities but higher computational demands associated with open-source frameworks like LLaMA.

-\textbf{Collaborative LLMs.} From our comprehensive review of the collected papers, it's evident that LLMs have made significant strides in addressing various SE challenges.
+\textbf{Collaborative LLMs.} From our review it is evident that LLMs have made significant strides in addressing various SE challenges.
 However, as the complexity of SE tasks continues to grow, there's an emerging need for more sophisticated and tailored solutions.
-One promising direction, as discerned from our analysis, is the concept of Collaborative LLMs.
-This approach involves integrating multiple LLMs~\cite{dong2023self,zhao2023automatic} or combining LLMs with specialized machine-learning models~\cite{ezzini2022automated,zhang2022beqain} to enhance their efficacy in SE tasks.
+One promising direction is the concept of Collaborative LLMs.
+This approach involves integrating multiple LLMs~\cite{dong2023self,zhao2023automatic} or combining LLMs with specialized machine-learning models~\cite{ezzini2022automated,zhang2022beqain} to enhance their efficacy for SE tasks.
 By harnessing the collective strengths of different models, we believe that the SE community can achieve more precise and efficient outcomes, from code completion to bug detection.
-As the field progresses, the exploration of such collaborative frameworks could pave the way for groundbreaking advancements in software engineering aided by AI.